StuPro-TOSCAna/stupro_toscana_vorprojekt/README.md

     * [Tools](#tools)
       * [Util scripts](#util-scripts)
       * [IntelliJ](#intellij)

+## Introduction
+Open repository for the preliminary design study for TOSCAna.

+This is the repository for the preliminary design study for the study project TOSCAna.
+The project consists of the following two subprojects:

-## TOSCA2vSphere
+    ### TOSCA2vSphere
     TOSCA2vSphere is a command line tool developed in the preliminary design study for the study project TOSCAna.
 The purpose of this tool is to deploy a TOSCAlite model as it is definend in the corresponding archive.

-## TOSCAlite
+    ### TOSCAlite
     TOSCAlite is a very lightweight version of the OASIS TOSCA standard.
 It can be used to model a deployment based on Linux systems (mostly Ubuntu 16.04 LTS).
 You can read more about TOSCAlite in its documentation [here](doc/toscalite/).

 ## Project structure
 - [`doc/`](doc/) - Documentation